 The AA thinks charging GST on the petrol excise is a tax on a tax, and the government collects more GST every time there's a price increase.
 The AA is calling on the government to remove this inequity because, in addition to being the fair thing to do, removing the GST on petrol tax is a way of easing the burden and offering some relief to New Zealanders who are facing steadily rising living costs and the effects of the recession.

-According to AA PetrolWatch, the GST on all fuel sales amounted to more than 1 billon dollars in 2007.
+According to AA PetrolWatch, the GST on all fuel sales amounts to more than 1 billon dollars.